elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.pr.i} The night and misery, comrade, misery and animal consent; the night rustled with the breathing of slaves, dilating on the trail of the Christophorus, the great sea of miseries and dividends, the great sea of black blood, the great swell of sugarcane, the great ocean of horrors and desolation.
+- {:.pr.i} The night and misery, comrade, the animal misery and consent; the night rustled with the breathing of slaves, dilating on the trail of the Christophorus, the great sea of miseries and dividends, the great sea of black blood, the great swell of sugarcane, the great ocean of horrors and desolation.
 - {:.i2} In the end, there is, in the end ...

 *(She covers her eyes.)*